stashed/website/content/docs/v2023.10.9/guides/monitoring/grafana/index.md

 Like other AppsCode products, [Panopticon](https://blog.byte.builders/post/introducing-panopticon/) also need a license to run.
 You can grab a 30 days trial license for Panopticon from [here](https://license-issuer.appscode.com/?p=panopticon-enterprise).

->**If you already have an enterprise license for KubeDB or Stash, you do not need to issue a new license for Panopticon.
+>**If you already have a license for KubeDB or Stash, you do not need to issue a new license for Panopticon.
 Your existing KubeDB or Stash license will work with Panopticon.**

 **Install Panopticon:**